csauve/qwik-hosts/README.md

 _default
 ```

 You should not disable or remove this host file as it is required by OS X during the boot process.
+Note that if you are not on OS X you will have to replace this default host file with the default host file from your OS.
+Do this using `qwik edit _default'.

-Now you can take your kludged-together hosts file and split it up into manageable pieces.
+Now you can take your kludged-together host file and split it up into manageable pieces.
 Use `qwik add <host-file>` to add a new host file and paste in a section from your old file.
 To enable it, run `qwik enable <host-file>`.

 One last thing: all we've done so far is define new host files.
-We haven't actually rewritten the master file at /etc/hosts yet.
+We haven't actually rewritten the master file at `/etc/hosts` yet.
 To do this, run `qwik refresh` (you may want to save a backup first, until you're satisfied that things are working as expected).

 For more information on any commands, run `qwik help`.

 ## Details
 Qwik-hosts combines multiple `/etc/hosts`-like files into a single `/etc/hosts`.
-The same rules apply to these modular files as to the regular /etc/hosts file - namely, one DNS entry per line and comments begin with a #.
+The same rules apply to these modular files as to the regular /etc/hosts file - namely, one DNS entry per line, and comments begin with a #.
 Modular host files live under your user's home directory so they are protected and customizable per user (on the off chance that you're sharing a machine with another dev).

 Qwik-hosts is modeled after Apache's virtual hosts.
 There are multiple host files defined in hosts-available and those that are enabled are symlinked in hosts-enabled.
 You can link/unlink/modify these by hand without any adverse effects but it is much easier to manage them using `qwik`'s built-in commands.